AI-Hypercomputer/cloud-diagnostics-xprof/mltrace-example.md

 ## Step 1: Download the logs

-You can download your workload logs from the GCP console.
+You can download your workload logs from the GCP console directly.

+Note that this option has a max limit of 10k on the number of logs to download.
+If you're looking to download more logs, you can create a sink and export your logs as mentioned on the second screenshot below.

 ![Download logs from Console](docs/images/ex1-download-1.png "Download logs from Console")

 ![Download logs from Console](docs/images/ex1-download-2.png "Download logs from Console")

-Note that this option has a max limit of 10k on the number of logs to download.
-If you're looking to download more logs, you can create a sink and export your logs as mentioned on the screenshot above.
-(See Step#4 and #5 below.)

 ## Step 2: Run the mltrace tool